Modern paganism: 19th and early 20th centuries

 One of the origins of modern pagan movements lies in the romanticist and national liberation movements that developed in Europe during the 18th and 19th centuries.
 The publications of studies into European folk customs and culture by scholars like Johann Gottfried Herder and Jacob Grimm resulted in a wider interest in these subjects and a growth in cultural self-consciousness.
 At the time, it was commonly believed that almost all such folk customs were survivals from the pre-Christian period.
 These attitudes would also be exported to North America by European immigrants in these centuries.

-The Romantic movement of the 18th century led to the re-discovery of Old Gaelic and Old Norse literature and poetry.
+The Romantic movement of the 18th century led to the rediscovery of Old Gaelic and Old Norse literature and poetry.
 The 19th century saw a surge of interest in Germanic paganism with the Viking revival in Victorian Britain and Scandinavia, and the Völkisch movement in Germany.
 These currents coincided with Romanticist interest in folklore and occultism, the widespread emergence of pagan themes in popular literature, and the rise of nationalism.